Lanton, Gironde: History

 The Notre-Dame de Lanton church dates back to the 12th century.
 It is one of the oldest in the area.
 It is located on the coastal route of the Santiago de Compostela.

 For more information on the town in the 18th century, see the work of Jacques Baurein.

 The town hosted the landing of the record-breaking balloon, the Zenith, in 1875.

 Heraldry

 Cut, the first gules with a scythe or, the iron turned sinister, the second azure with a boarding anchor argent; with a cotice in bar argent overlapping the partition; with a parasol pine proper overlapping overall.

-Demographics

-The evolution of the population is known through population censuses carried out in the commune since 1793.
-For communes with fewer than 10,000 inhabitants, a census survey covering the entire population is conducted every five years, with the reference populations for the intervening years being estimated by interpolation or extrapolation.
-For the commune, the first comprehensive census under the new system was conducted in 2004.

-In 2022, the commune had 7,315 inhabitants.
-This represents an increase of +8.77% compared to 2016 (Gironde: +6.91%, France excluding Mayotte: +2.11%).

 Economy

+The economy in Lanton and the surrounding Gironde has historically consisted of agricultural and fishing.
+The region has an established wine industry, and oyster farms.
+Tourism has become a larger part of the economy over the years due to the proximity to the coast and pristine beaches and countryside.

 Traditional oyster farmers' boat on the Arcachon Bay, seen from Suzette beach.

+Notable people

+Personalities linked to the commune include: